Finally, after months of planning and talking, we’re on the road with Goldie (our Forest River travel trailer) and the Beast (our Ford F250).

 So we stayed another night with our friends in Durham and eventually left the next day.

-We all planned to stay longer in Asheville, but a snow storm bringing several inches of snow decided to make an appearance so we all ran away in different direction.
+We planned to stay longer in Asheville, but a snow storm bringing several inches of snow decided to make an appearance so we all ran away in different direction.
 Not without first experiencing a day of flurries.

 Thank goodness for the warmth of our trailer.
 Baby it’s cold outside!
 We’ve had the furnace on, and to save our propane we just bought a Lasko electric ceramic fan heater.